 Speak With A New York Social Security Disability Appeals Specialist Today

-If you have a long-term disability or illness and you’ve been turned down for Social Security disability benefits, you need an advocate on your side who can guide you through the entire appeals process.
-It’s extremely frustrating to attempt to focus on recovering from an illness or injury while also worrying about your own health and your family’s financial well-being.
-Call the SSDI experts at Fusco, Brandenstein & Rada, P.C. right away at 516-496-0400 or fill out our contact form today to get started on your appeal.
+If you have a long-term disability or illness and got turned down for Social Security disability benefits, you need an advocate.
+An experienced Social Security Disability appeals lawyer in New York can guide you through the entire appeals process.
+Trying to recover while also worrying about your family’s financial well-being is frustrating.